iviecomarti/DANEELpath/README.md

 # INSTALLATION

 Here you will find the instructions for **DANEELpath** setup.
-If you have any problems, you can check our YouTube video.
+If you have any problems, you can check our [YouTube videos](https://www.youtube.com/playlist?list=PLy8rOAuzr1smDChoWlHs-aqI4c4eMIJm8).

 ## 1. Install QuPath and Cellpose extension